-Telos Grounding Noise Reducer is an active box that generates low distortion ground reference voltage for your with stunning results for your Hi-Fi.
+Telos Grounding Noise Reducer GNR V3.1 is an active box that generates low distortion ground reference voltage for your Hi-Fi components.

 Warning: Last items in stock!

 The Telos Audio Design GNR V3.1 has 6 independent grounding ports and is supplied with 6x Spade to mini Spade grounding cables as standard.

 Additional grounding cables can be added, we recommend a maximum of 2 grounding cables for each port, 12 in total.

 Optional grounding cables are available with the following termination.

 Spade to Mini Spade

 Spade to RCA